yanhui-ma-dev/ga4-revenue-drivers-prediction/README.md

 Standardised Coefficient: device_category_mobile > device_category_desktop

-Implication: Even if conversion rates are traditionally higher on desktop, the behavioural patterns of mobile users in this segment drives higher total revenue.
+Implication: Even if conversion rates are traditionally higher on desktop, the behavioural patterns of mobile users in this segment drive higher total revenue.

 Strategic Action: Prioritising Mobile UX/UI and streamlining the mobile checkout flow is essential to capturing the bulk of the revenue potential.

 ---

-### 4. The Paid Traffic vs. Promotion Paradox

-A fascinating contrast emerged between Paid Search (CPC) and On-site Promotions.

-Contrast: While medium_cpc shows a positive association with revenue, promo_clicks remains negative.

-Interpretation: Paid traffic (CPC) effectively brings in high-intent shoppers who know what they want.
-However, once on-site, generic or intrusive promotional banners may be distracting these high-intent users or interrupting a smooth conversion path.

-Strategic Action: Re-evaluate the "Promotion UX."
-Ensure that ads for paid traffic lead to focused landing pages rather than generic homepages with heavy promotional pop-ups.

----

-### 5. Behaviour Outweighs Acquisition
+### 4. Behaviour Outweighs Acquisition

 Traffic source and device category have relatively small effects compared with behavioural funnel signals.